MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/submission-states.md

 ---
 # Submission states for extensions in the store

 The overview page on the Partner Center displays the state of your extension in the overall submission flow.
+This article describes the different states your extension may be in at any time during the submission and certification process.

 | # |  State |  Details |
 |:--- |:--- |:--- |